What It's Actually Like to Live Inside a 1,700-Year-Old Roman Palace: A Split Local Speaks

 Pickpocketing is virtually nonexistent.
 Solo travelers, women included, are fine.

-Best day trip from Split?
+The best day trip from Split

 Hvar Island.
 Jadrolinija catamaran, 1 hour, from €12 one way.
 Book 2-3 days ahead in summer — they sell out.
 Hvar Town has a Venetian fortress, lavender shops, and the kind of nightlife that keeps yacht people happy until 4AM.